4 Report Card Discussion Tips

-For many parents and guardians, this will be their first look and indication of how well (or not-so-well) their child is performing at school.
+For many parents and guardians, the first formal report card is their first look and indication of how well (or not-so-well) their child is performing at school.
 Report cards are important for parents to utilize as a tool to check in on their child’s academic performance and development.

 Learning how to interpret the information provided on a report card is essential.
 Reading a report card correctly is key to assessing your child’s progress.
 The first-semester report card is especially important as if there are any issues, parents and students can make a plan to get ahead of any challenges.